alinex/node-spawn/README.md

 ### Sleep Interval

-If an process can't be started becuase the system load is to high and maybe his priority to low, it will be queued and rechecked after a timeout again.
+If an process can't be started because the system load is to high and maybe his priority to low, it will be queued and rechecked after a timeout again.
 Because higher prioritized processes can start earlier they will be checked more frequently than lower priority processes.